 - Non-excludability – Individuals or groups of individuals can’t be specifically excluded from using the goods

 - Non-rivalry – The use of the goods by some individuals doesn’t cause a reduction in their availability to others, which would thereby violate the first quality

 Public goods are generally considered as goods that are available to anyone.
 They differ from common goods in that the latter are typically non-excludable but are usually rivalrous to some extent.
 Wild game used for food is an example of a common good.
 People cannot generally be excluded from obtaining and using it; however, the same animals cannot be used more than once.

 The Issue of Accessibility and Use of Public Goods

-Public goods, because they are designed to be accessible by the public, tend to experience a negative impact from use, which affects all users equally.
+Because they are designed to be accessible by the public, public goods tend to experience a negative impact from use, which affects all users equally.
 An example is air, which is negatively impacted by widespread use, as a result of pollution.

 Examples of Public Goods

 The list of public goods varies, depending on how specifically the term is viewed.
 However, common examples of public goods include:

 - Street lighting – It is generally provided by communities, and consumption/use of the lighting doesn’t prevent others from using it as well.

 - Emergency services – They are provided to communities, and their use benefits and strengthens the community.

 - National defense – Whether paid or voluntary, national defense services protect the country as a whole.

 Public goods are important because they are designed to be available to the public in general and possess specific qualities that prevent individuals or groups from being unable to access them.
 They also must be able to withstand use without then becoming unavailable to future users.